TomWagg/thermo_winter21/README.md

-# Stat mech and Thermo with our man Eric
+# UW Grad Classes
-Repo for shared code for the thermo problem sets
+This repo contains all of my work for the various core classes that I am taking at UW